-- Work Fast – You should capture things fairly quickly.
-Leave all judgements for the design audit.
+- Work Fast – You should capture things reasonably quickly.
+Leave all judgments for the design audit.

-- Airtable is another great place to store and organize your screenshots and thoughts.
+- Airtable is another excellent place to store and organize your screenshots and opinions.
 We’re big fans of this tool.

-During the design inventory, you built the foundation for your design audit.
+You built the foundation for your design audit during the design inventory.
 Now it’s time to get critical about the styles, patterns, and components you’ve collected.
-If there are four different date pickers that do the same thing, you can consolidate those into one component.
+If four different date pickers do the same thing, you can consolidate those into one component.

-- Categorize – Take your screenshots and group them so that you can see all of the elements together.
+- Categorize – Take your screenshots and group them to see the elements together.
 This will help you identify differences and commonalities.

 - Understand – Try to make sense of what you have so far.
 How do these components work?
 How should they work?

-- Take Note – More likely than not, you’re going to bump into redundancies.
-Make note of the components that can be consolidated.
+- Take Note – More likely than not, you will bump into redundancies.
+Make a note of the components that you can consolidate.
 Show your work and explain your thinking.

-Before you start tearing down the old design system to build up the new one, you’ll need to have a plan.
-That plan will help you understand what should be in the system, and more importantly, what should be left out.
+Before you begin tearing down the old design system to build up the new one, you’ll need to have a plan.
+That plan will help you understand what should be in the system and, more importantly, what should be left out.

 - Define UI Library Objects – Based on the system inventory & audit, compile a list of objects to be included in the UI Library.
-You’ll want to factor in the client product roadmap, front-end capabilities, design and technical debt, and more.
+You’ll want to factor in the client product roadmap, front-end capabilities, design, technical debt, etc.

-- Define Governance Model – A design system is much more than a UI library.
-The governance model covers the nuances and operations of an active design system.
+- Define a Design System Governance Model – A design system is much more than a UI library.
+The system governance model covers the nuances and operations of an active design system.

-- Define Storefront – The system storefront acts as the single source of truth for all system information: processes, guidelines, tools, etc. Define what tool to use for the storefront and how it will be contributed to.
+- Define Storefront – The system storefront acts as the single source of truth for all system information: processes, guidelines, tools, etc. Define what tool to use for the storefront and how people will contribute to it.

-- Align with Client Team – After defining all parts of the design system, align with the client team.
-Depending on the engagement, you may need to have a large multi-hour working session or a small, casual meeting on a recurring basis.
+- Align with the Client Team – After defining all parts of the design system, align with the client team.
+Depending on the engagement, you may need a sizeable multi-hour working session or set up a regular, casual meeting.

 Design systems are not created—or reimagined—in a vacuum.
 It’s time to share your findings and get input.
 This is a chance to refine concepts and clearly outline the work ahead.
 These discussions should include stakeholders and developers as well as designers.
-The discussion can be handled in a few different ways:
+You can handle the discussion in a few ways:

-- One on One – Get together with a design lead, stakeholder, product owner, or another decision maker and dig through the inventory together.
-Keeping the number of opinions in the room small will keep you focussed as you refine the inventory.
+- One-on-One – Get together with a design lead, stakeholder, product owner, or another decision-maker and dig through the inventory.
+Keeping the number of opinions in the room small will keep you focused as you refine.

 - Bring it to the Team – Explore your findings with your team.
-Collectively, the team will have a larger pool of knowledge to draw from and that will help fine tune the design inventory.
+Collectively, the team will have a larger pool of knowledge to draw from, which will help fine-tune the design inventory.

-- Keep it Digital – If your team is busy and time to meet is scarce, drop your inventory—along with any necessary explanation—into Slack, Teams, or an email.
+- Keep it Digital – If your team is busy and time to meet is scarce, drop your inventory and any necessary explanation into Slack, Teams, or an email.
 This will allow your team the time they need to review your findings and give feedback.

 The design inventory gave you a bird’s-eye view of the existing design system.
 The design audit helped you understand what needed to change, and the system model gave you a plan.
 Now, it’s time to do the work and explain the new system to everyone else.

-- Write the Rules – How does your system implement large buttons vs small buttons?
-How will certain colors be used?
-Write it down and make it clear so that any designer picking up the system will be able to implement it without a lot of guesswork.
+- Write the Rules – How does your system implement large buttons vs. small buttons?
+How will specific colors be used?
+Write it down and make it straightforward so that any designer picking up the system can implement it without a lot of guesswork.

 - Show, Don’t Tell – Whenever possible, illustrate how things work.
 Create diagrams to help everyone understand what the components in your system do.

-- Refine – This is not a one and done process.
-Make sure to go back over existing rules to make sure that they’re still applicable.
+- Refine – This is not a one-and-done process.
+Make sure to review existing rules to ensure they’re still applicable.
 A design system is a living document that will change over time.

 - Build – Bring the system to life by building new patterns and adjusting existing ones.